zokradonh/kopano-docker/README.md

 ## Is this project also interesting for me when I already have a (non-Docker) Kopano environment?

 Yes, indeed.
 You could for example use this to easily try out newer Kopano WebApp or Z-Push releases, without touching your production environment.
-Through the `zokradonh/kopano_core` image you could even try out newer version of e.g. `kopano-gateway` without jumping into a dependecy mess in your production environment.
+Through the `zokradonh/kopano_core` image you could even try out newer version of e.g. `kopano-gateway` without jumping into a dependency mess in your production environment.

 And last but not least this project also offers a `zokradonh/kopano_utils` image to easily run tools such as `kopano-backup`, `kopano-migration-pst`, `kopano-migration-imap` and all the other utilities that are bundles with Kopano.
-See [below](#some-more-commands-for-those-unfamilar-with-docker-compose) to see how to run `zokradonh/kopano_utils`.
+See [below](#some-more-commands-for-those-unfamiliar-with-docker-compose) to see how to run `zokradonh/kopano_utils`.

 ### Additional configuration / Need to adjust any values after the initial run of `setup.sh`?

-If you want to modify some of the values from the `setup.sh` run you can simply edit `.env` in your favourite editor.
+If you want to modify some of the values from the `setup.sh` run you can simply edit `.env` in your favorite editor.
 Repeated runs of `setup.sh` will neither modify `docker-compose.yml` nor `.env`.
-In the ´.env´ file you will also find some given defaults like ldap query filters and the local ports for the reverse proxy.
+In the ´.env´ file you will also find some given defaults like LDAP query filters and the local ports for the reverse proxy.

 Additionally a dedicated env file is created for each container (at least where that would make sense).
 The env file has the container name as part of the file name.
 For example for the `kopano_server` container the filename is named `kopano_server.env`.
 These additional env files are auto created when running `setup.sh`.